openstack/monasca-agent/README.md

 keystone user-role-add --user=${user_id// /} --role=${role_id// /} --tenant_id=${tenant_id// /}
 ```

-The tenant name "mini-mon" in the example above may differ depending on your installation (it is set by the `--project-name` parameter of `monasca-setup` and can be referenced as `project_name` in `/etc/monasca/agent/agent.conf`).
-Once assigned to the `monitoring-delegate` group, the Agent can submit metrics for other tenants.
+Once the Agent's user and project are assigned to the `monitoring-delegate` group, the Agent can submit metrics for other tenants.

 # Statsd
 The Monasca Agent ships with a Statsd daemon implementation called monasca-statsd.
 A statsd client can be used to send metrics to the Forwarder via the Statsd daemon.